I've lived in the community for 14 years and have two children attending the school; one having just graduated to Campion.

-After three headships I retired from the teaching profession three years ago to focus on breeding rare breed sheep and to compete in the show ring in the many livestock shows around the country.
+After three headships I retired from the teaching profession five years ago to focus on breeding rare breed sheep and to compete in the show ring in the many livestock shows around the country.

 My passion for education is still very much alive and in addition to school inspections I am a governor of The Northampton Academy and am delighted to join the governors of Pattishall School.
-I believe that our school is the greatest asset of our parish and I hope my educational experience will be of help to the Head, staff, pupils & parents.
+I believe that our school is the greatest asset of our parish and I hope my educational experience will be of help to the Head, staff, pupils and parents.

 Welcome to the Governors section of our school website.
 We thought you might like to know a little bit about us and what we do.

 The GB must hold the school to account for the standards it achieves.
 It must ensure that all resources (including the school budget and staff) are properly used to meet the needs of all children and provide value for money.
-Governors help to form the School Improvement Plan and are responsible for monitoring all aspects of its effectiveness in terms of outcomes for pupils.
+Governors help to form the School Development Plan and are responsible for monitoring all aspects of its effectiveness in terms of outcomes for pupils.

 The Governing Body is made up of four groups who represent the stakeholders of the school: staff, parents, the church (Foundation) and the Local Authority.
 This range of people is intended to provide a broad and balanced selection of viewpoints and to represent each sector of the school’s community.
-Individual governors cannot act or speak on behalf of the GB; decisions are made by the board as a whole.
+Individual governors cannot act or speak on behalf of the Governing Body; decisions are made by the board as a whole.

 All Governors serve a four year period and may be re-elected.
 There are 5 full governing body meetings each year and 4 sub-committee meetings which precede these.
 The minutes of the meetings are available on request from the Governing Body.
-All correspondence should be sent to Mrs Cheryl Tomkinson, Clerk to the Governors, Pattishall School.
+All correspondence should be sent to Mrs Cheryl Tomkinson, Clerk to the Governors, Pattishall CE Primary School.

 There are also working parties to deal with aspects of work that come up from time to time, such as SEN, Equality policies etc.

-Governors visit often to gain a working knowledge of the school as well as on a more official basis to formally monitor aspects of the School Improvement Plan.
+Governors visit often to gain a working knowledge of the school as well as on a more official basis to formally monitor aspects of the School Development Plan.